With so many models to choose from, how do you choose just one?

 When it comes to sizing and fit, it’s best to read reviews and ask friends about how shoes usually fit.
 For instance, some running shoes are true to size, while others run a bit larger than average.

 When you try on the shoe, ask yourself, is it rubbing on the skin?
 Does it feel uncomfortable?
-If you answer yes to these questions, your shoes are most likely too small and will cause blisters and pain.
+If you answer yes to either of these questions, your shoes are most likely too small and will cause blisters and pain.

 2. Weight